Are Capris Out of Style, or Just Evolving?

 Accessorize Like You Mean It

-A structured bag, summery jewelry, maybe a cute, wide-brimmed hat—these are all things that pair well with capris and can really uplevel your outfit.
-I’m a huge fan of Dean Davidson jewelry, as it’s classy, modern, and versatile, working well with everything from dresses to casual wear.
+A structured bag, summery jewelry, maybe a cute, wide-brimmed hat—these are all things that pair well with Capris and can really uplevel your outfit.
+I’m a massive fan of Dean Davidson jewelry, as it’s classy, modern, and versatile, working well with everything from dresses to casual wear.
 Be sure to check it out!

 Confidence is Key